graup/django-prompt-responses/docs/rest-framework.rst

 Django Rest Framework
 =====================

+This package comes with viewsets and serializers compatible with Django Rest Framework.

-To use the included viewsets in your Django Rest Framework API, simply register them in a router like so:
+To use the them in your API, simply register the viewsets in a router like so:

 .. code-block:: python